 Innovative Indian cuisine served in Bangkok

-Gaggan is a 2 Michelin starred Indian restaurant in Bangkok that shot to further fame by being nominated the 6thbest restaurant in the world according to the Top 50 Pellegrino list, 2018.
+Gaggan is a 2 Michelin starred Indian restaurant in Bangkok that shot to further fame by being nominated the 6th best restaurant in the world according to the Top 50 Pellegrino list, 2018.
 Regrettably, this was an all-time low restaurant experience for me on my visit and whilst there were some peak moments of food during this meal, I have detailed why this was such a poor experience overall at the expansion button (this is a lengthy review).
-All in, this 25-course tasting menu equated to £270 with two drinks which is frankly obscene for what was given.
-Innovative Indian cuisine yes, but with spectacularly bad not seeming to merit the merry go round round price and with the handling of the customer by the restaurant with a menu that only just squeezed into the ‘true’ 1 Michelin starred territory and certainly suprising it is the 6thbest in the world.
+All in, this 25-course tasting menu equated to £270 with two drinks which, for what was gained is just too much.
+Innovative Indian cuisine yes, but with spectacularly poor handling of the customer by the restaurant and a menu that only just squeezed into the ‘true’ 1 Michelin starred territory overall, I was astounded not only at how I felt after this meal, but moreover its nomination as 6th best restaurant in the world.
+I can never return.

 My arrival first.
 My table was booked for 7:30pm and as it is a very popular restaurant, I was on best behaviour and arrived early at 7:15pm to cater for crowd-shuffling.
 I discovered there is no bar at Gaggan, Bangkok, with only a couple of tight areas for the lucky few to have a seat left and right of the entrance.
 Having been told there was no point in hanging around 15 minutes early, I was advised to go to a nearby reputable hotel bar around the corner which, as it ended up being a 6-minute walk away, gave three minutes at this bar factoring in return.
 Still, killed some time.